techpiyushjoshi/techpiyushjoshi/README.md

 * 🌍  I'm based in city of Indore, Madhya Pradesh, India, World.
 * ✉️  You can contact me at [tech.piyushjoshi@gmail.com](mailto:tech.piyushjoshi@gmail.com)
 * 🧠  I'm a Technical and Curriculum Writer and Data Science Enthusiast.
-* 🤝  I'm working on Deep Learning, Explainable AI and Natural Language Processing
+* 🤝  I'm working on Apache Spark, Trino, Deep Learning, Explainable AI and Natural Language Processing
 * ⚡  I'm a huge Soccer and K-Pop Fan....

 ## Tools | Libraries | Frameworks | Languages that I know